opnfv/fuel/fuel/docs/src/installation-instructions.rst

 -----------------------

 38. Deploy the environment.

-    In the Fuel GUI, click Deploy Changes.
+    In the Fuel GUI, click on the Dashboard Tab.

-    - Wait until your Environment is deployed and the Horizon URI to connect is displayed in the FUEL GUI for your Environment
+    - Click on 'Deploy Changes' in the 'Ready to Deploy?'
+Section

+    - Examine any information notice that pops up and click 'Deploy'

+    Wait for your deployment to complete, you can view the 'Dashboard' Tag to see the progress and status of your deployment.

 Installation health-check
 =========================